You can adjust the way CoppeliaSim operates via a plugin or an add-on, but you can also modify its behaviour via:

 PREENABLESYNC allows to preenable the synchronous mode (set to TRUE or FALSE)

-XXX.ttt: loads a V-REP scene.
+XXX.ttt or XXX.simscene.xml: loads a CoppeliaSim scene.

-XXX.ttm: loads a V-REP model.
+XXX.ttm or XXX.simmodel.xml: loads a CoppeliaSim model.

-Windows: vrep.exe -h -s5000 -q myScene.ttt
+Windows: coppeliaSim.exe -h -s5000 -q myScene.ttt

-Mac: ./vrep.app/Contents/MacOS/vrep -h -s5000 -q ../../../myScene.ttt
+Mac: ./coppeliaSim.app/Contents/MacOS/coppeliaSim -h -s5000 -q ../Resources/myScene.ttt

-Linux: ./vrep.sh -h -s5000 -q myScene.ttt
+Linux: ./coppeliaSim.sh -h -s5000 -q myScene.ttt